Citizenship in the World

 7.

-The International Committee of the Red Cross
+International Federation of Red Cross and Red Crescent Societies

 8.

-CARE (Cooperative for American Relief Everywhere)
+Cooperative for American Relief Everywhere (CARE)

 9.